 - Can’t access physical therapy, or want to supplement it.

 - Perform Kegel exercises incorrectly (25% of women are in this boat and require a Kegel alternative).

 - Prefer the convenience and privacy of home treatment.

 - Need postpartum pelvic floor care.

-As a conservative, noninvasive SUI treatment, ELITONE is external, comfortable, and easy to use.
-Applied to the outside of your body (similar to a maxi pad), ELITONE uses gentle pulses to stimulate and improve the health of your pelvic floor muscles.
+As a conservative, noninvasive SUI treatment, Elitone is external, comfortable, and easy to use.
+Applied to the outside of your body (similar to a maxi pad), Elitone uses gentle pulses to stimulate and improve the health of your pelvic floor muscles.
 The device eliminates the guesswork and hassle of Kegel exercises, stimulating stronger muscle contractions at a consistent rate so you get better results.
-Essentially, you get all the Kegel exercises benefits with minimal effort.
+Essentially, you get all the Kegel exercise benefits with minimal effort.

-Treatment sessions with ELITONE last only 20 minutes, 4 to 5 times a week.
+Treatment sessions with Elitone last only 20 minutes, 4 to 5 times a week.
 Typically after 6 to 12 weeks, you only need the occasional maintenance treatment.
 Sessions take place anywhere at any time that’s convenient for you.
-Discreet and compact, ELITONE enables you to go about your everyday activities (taking a conference call, walking the dog, preparing dinner) during the sessions.
-You don’t even have to worry about setting a timer because ELITONE turns off automatically.
-And disposable GelPads mean treatment is sanitary.
+Discreet and compact, Elitone enables you to go about your everyday activities (taking a conference call, walking the dog, preparing dinner) during the sessions.
+You don’t even have to worry about setting a timer because Elitone turns off automatically.
+Disposable GelPads mean treatment is sanitary.

 Physical therapy appointments add up in time and expense, and invasive options risk infection and downtime.
-If you’re ready to explore the in-home, noninvasive solution for incontinence treatment that actually does Kegel exercises for you (longer and stronger than you’d do yourself), give ELITONE a try.
+If you’re ready to explore the in-home, noninvasive solution for incontinence treatment that does Kegel exercises for you (longer and stronger than you’d do yourself), give Elitone a try.